KartanHQ/intellij-expo/README.md

 <!-- Plugin description -->
-Quickly start building a new [Expo](https://expo.dev) app within seconds, with everything set up for you.
+[Expo](https://expo.dev) is a robust, open-source framework designed to speed up the process of creating apps that run natively on Android, iOS, and the web.
+By combining the finest aspects of mobile and web technologies, Expo enables a range of essential features for building and expanding apps.

+This plugin allows for swift initiation of a new app, with all the necessary features pre-configured and ready to use.

-Whether you're a seasoned pro or just starting out, makes it easy to speed up the setup and initialization phase of your project creation process.
+Regardless of your experience level, be it a seasoned developer or a beginner, this plugin simplifies the setup and initialization phases of your project, allowing for a smoother creation process.
 <!-- Plugin description end -->

 ## Installation

-To install plugin open `Preferences > Plugins > Marketplace`, and search for Expo.
+For plugin installation, navigate to `Preferences`, then `Plugins`, and finally `Marketplace`.
+In the search bar, enter `Expo`.